finmercilyn/Notepadd/README.md

 Notepadd is a lightweight, Python-based text editor built with PySide6.
 It’s designed for simple note-taking while offering advanced features like tables, images, PDF export, and dark mode.

+Note: Go to releases for the new version.

 ## Features
 - Create new notes
 - Save notes to any location (TXT or HTML)